The Visual Basis of Reality and the CGI Revolution in Scientific

 David J Getsy, PhD

-Representation's history is punctuated by the recurring desire for its
+Representation's history is punctuated by the recurring desire for

-virtue of its own impossibility.
+image-making by virtue of its own impossibility.

 Looking back through history, this story is replayed when we look to Classical Greece, to the emergence of linear perspective, to nineteenth-century painting's coping with the competition of photography, with the Realist novel, with fantasies of the holodeck, and with - most persistently - computer-driven animation and CGI in film and video games.